 So, for example, some primates have social orders in which some individuals are treated as alpha males.
 But this falls short of the human capacity of moral symbolism by which we agree to recognize some individuals in specified circumstances as having the right to rule over us.

-Here we see the moral power--or "ontic power" as Searle calls it--implicit in the human creation of social reality.
-In creating social facts, we create moral facts, because we create formal laws or informal norms of social life that constitute rights and duties of individuals in specified social roles.
+Here we see the moral power--or "deontic power" as Searle calls it--implicit in the human creation of social reality.
+"Deontic" is derived from the Greek word deon, denoting something we must do or ought to do--our ethical duty.
+In creating social facts, we create ethical facts, because we create formal laws or informal norms of social life that constitute rights and duties of individuals in specified social roles.
 As a husband, professor, and citizen, I have the rights and duties of those socially created roles.
 Moreover, as a human being, I might have the human rights and duties that arise from my socially recognized status as a member of the human species.
 Searle argues that this is indeed the case--that our social reality does include the reality of natural human rights, which include the natural rights to life, liberty, property, and the pursuit of happiness, as rights rooted in our biological human nature.

 This sounds a lot like John Locke's argument for natural rights and social order constituted by a social contract.
 But, oddly, Searle rejects Locke and social contract reasoning, without realizing that his thinking largely coincides with that reasoning.
 Searle doesn't see that in explaining how status functions arise from "collective intentionality" or "collective acceptance or recognition of the object or person as having that status" (8), he is adopting the Lockean argument for social authority as arising from the consent of human individuals.